iterative/mlem.ai/content/docs/get-started/index.md

 0,1,2,3
 ```

-Save the contents above in a file called `new_data.csv` and run `mlem apply` as
+Save the contents above in a file called `new_data.csv` and `mlem apply` itit to
-shown below to feed it to our model's `predict_proba` method:
+our model's `predict_proba` method as shown below to print the prediction
+probabilities:

 ```cli
 $ mlem apply models/rf new_data.csv \